wunderwuzzi23/blog/content/posts/2020/husky-ai-machine-learning-attack-bruteforce.md

 #### Testing the mitigation (brute forcing images)

-To check I built this basic brute force script, which just creates a random pixel image and then runs it through the new model. *This test was done directly against the model, not over the REST API.*
+To check I built this basic brute force script, which just creates a random pixel image and then runs it through the new model. *This test was done directly against the model, not via the slower HTTPS image upload API.*

 ```
 ## Brute force experiment